 2. Teams will draw lots to determine their allocation of stations.

-3. Organizers will draw lots only at the first Elimination round to determine the matching team.
+3. Organizers will draw lots only at the first elimination round to determine the matching team.

 4. Teams may organize their team members to do any tasks they see fit.